-69. All values are in hexadecimal.
+69.All values are in hexadecimal.
 All addresses reference 16-bit words.

-70. Except for the following, all bus cycles are write cycle: read cycle during Read, ID/CFI Read (Manufacturing ID / Device ID), Indicator Bits, Secure Silicon Region Read, SSR Lock Read, and 2nd cycle of Status Register Read.

-71. Data bits DQ15-DQ8 are 'don't care' in command sequences, except for RD, PD, WC and PWD.

-72. Address bits AMAX-A11 are 'don't care' for unlock and command cycles, unless SA or PA required.
-(AMAX is the Highest Address pin.)

-74. The Reset command is required to return to reading array data when device is in the ID-CFI (Autoselect) Mode, or if DQ5 goes High (while the device is providing status data)

-75. Command is valid when device is ready to read array data or when device is in ID-CFI (Autoselect) Mode.

-76. The system can read and program / program suspend in non-erasing sectors, or enter the ID-CFI ASO, when in the Erase Suspend Mode.
-The Erase Suspend command is valid only during a sector erase operation.

-77. The Erase Resume / Program Resume command is valid only during the Erase Suspend / Program Suspend Modes.

-78. Issue this command sequence to return to READ Mode after detecting device is in a Write-to-Buffer-Abort state.
-Note that the full command sequence is required if resetting out of ABORT.

-80. For PWDx, only one portion of the password can be programmed per each 'A0' command.
-Portions of the password must be programmed in sequential order (PWD0-PWD3)

-81. All ASP Register bits are one-time programmable.
+- 70.Except for the following, all bus cycles are write cycle: read cycle during Read, ID/CFI Read (Manufacturing ID / Device ID), Indicator Bits, Secure Silicon Region Read, SSR Lock Read, and 2nd cycle of Status Register Read. - 71.Data bits DQ15-DQ8 are 'don't care' in command sequences, except for RD, PD, WC and PWD. - 72.Address bits AMAX-A11 are 'don't care' for unlock and command cycles, unless SA or PA required.
+(AMAX is the highest address pin.) - 73.No unlock or command cycles required when reading array data. - 74.
+The Reset command is required to return to reading array data when device is in the ID-CFI (Autoselect) Mode, or if DQ5 goes HIGH (while the device is providing status data). - 75.Command is valid when device is ready to read array data or when device is in ID-CFI (Autoselect) Mode. - 76.
+The system can read and program / program suspend in non-erasing sectors, or enter the ID-CFI ASO, when in the Erase Suspend Mode.
+The Erase Suspend command is valid only during a sector erase operation. - 77.
+The Erase Resume / Program Resume command is valid only during the Erase Suspend / Program Suspend Modes. - 78.Issue this command sequence to return to READ Mode after detecting device is in a Write-to-Buffer-Abort state.
+Note that the full command sequence is required if resetting out of ABORT. - 79.
+The Exit command returns the device to reading the array. - 80.For PWDx, only one portion of the password can be programmed per each 'A0' command.
+Portions of the password must be programmed in sequential order (PWD0-PWD3). - 81.All ASP Register bits are one-time programmable.
 The program state = 0 and the erase state = 1.
 Both the Persistent Protection Mode Lock Bit and the Password Protection Mode Lock Bit cannot be programmed at the same time or the ASPR Register Bits Program operation aborts and returns the device to Read Mode.
-ASPR Register bits that are reserved for future use are undefined and may be 0's or 1's.

-82. If any of the Entry commands was issued, an Exit command must be issued to reset the device into Read Mode.
-83. Bit 0 = 0 indicates the Protected State, Bit 0 = 1 indicates the Unprotected State.
+ASPR Register bits that are reserved for future use are undefined and may be 0's or 1's. - 82.If any of the Entry commands was issued, an Exit command must be issued to reset the device into Read Mode. - 83.Bit 0 = 0 indicates the Protected State, Bit 0 = 1 indicates the Unprotected State.
 Bits 1 through 15 are all 1s.
-The sector address for DYB set, DYB clear, or PPB Program command may be any location within the sector; the lower order bits of the sector address are 'don't care'

-84. Data out during a Status Register Read transaction, DYB Read, PPB Read, SA Protection Read, Password Read, POR Timer Read, ICR Read, ISR Read, VCR 84.
-Data out during a Status Register Read transaction, DYB Read, PPB Read, SA Protection Read, Password Read, POR Timer Read, ICR Read, ISR Read, VCR Read, NVCR Read, FIDR Read, ASPR Read, PPBL Read Register Read transactions is only valid during the first word output by the device.
-Subsequent data values output if CK/CK# continue to toggle while CS# remains LOW are undefined.
-85. Data out during a SA Protection Status Read indicates whether the indicated sector is protected in bits 0-2.
+The sector address for DYB set, DYB clear, or PPB Program command may be any location within the sector; the lower order bits of the sector address are 'don't care'. - 84.Data out during a Status Register Read transaction, DYB Read, PPB Read, SA Protection Read, Password Read, POR Timer Read, ICR Read, ISR Read, VCR Read, NVCR Read, FIDR Read, ASPR Read, PPBL Read Register Read transactions is only valid during the first word output by the device.
+Subsequent data values output if CK/CK# continue to toggle while CS# remains LOW are undefined. - 85.Data out during a SA Protection Status Read indicates whether the indicated sector is protected in bits 0-2.
 Bit 0 - Indicates whether the indicated sector is protected (0 = protected, 1 = unprotected).

-Bit 2 - Protected using the sector's DYB bit (0 = protected, 1 = unprotected).
-Bit 2 - Protected using the sector's PPB bit (0 = protected, 1 = unprotected).
-Bits 3 through 15 are all 1s.
+Bit 1 - Protected using the sector's DYB bit (0 =protected, 1 =unprotected).